jac4e/docker-media-stack/README.md

 Generally, running Docker on Linux you will want to use VA-API, but the exact mount paths may differ depending on your hardware.

+## Tdarr

+Tdarr is a transcoding tool that can be used to convert media files to a different format, for example to reduce their size.

 ## Homepage